 What is Caller Abuse?

 Over time, continued verbal abuse will take its toll on your employee, leaving them dealing with mental and emotional issues, and you experiencing a high turnover rate.
-Here are some tips to help your employees deal with caller abuse, and some to hopefully help you prevent caller abuse altogether.
+Here are some tips to help your employees deal with call center verbal abuse, and some to hopefully help you prevent caller abuse altogether:

 Identify issues within your company that could lead customers to feel angry and frustrated and correct them.
 No one likes to sit on hold for excessive periods of time, be transferred from one person to another who still can’t help them, or have to repeat their account information or reason for calling over and over.

 Send out a survey to customers regularly asking for input on what makes them frustrated, and what your company and call center reps can do to help curb this frustration.

 At the first signs of hostility, or when the situation with the caller seems to be escalating, the rep should remind the customer that their call is being recorded—this should help defuse some customers.

 Offer a call back to prevent the customer from sitting on hold forever, and to hopefully give them time to cool off and compose themselves.

 Show That The Rep Cares

 Rather than yelling back at a customer, encourage your reps to try to understand where the customer is coming from.
 Being assertive, but understanding, may help the abusive customer feel like someone is actually listening and trying to help, which in turn may de-escalate the situation.